CLOSED FOR THE SEASON • Information may be outdated. Add this

 In the Withoutabox Cover Letter Section, please indicate if you have sent the required elements via email to firstname.lastname@example.org (please write the film title in the subject line of the e-mail) or if these elements are available in your Withoutabox online Press Kit (free and easy to use!).

 By submitting to the festival, the filmmaker(s) acknowledges that no film accepted for screening in competition at DCIFF may be withdrawn without the express written permission of DCIFF given in DCIFF sole discretion.
 There are no exceptions to this rule even in the case of technical issues.
 In the event a screening print is not delivered, DCIFF reserves the right to screen publicly the DVD or VHS submission.
+This being said, we hope and expect to resolve all and any issues without incident with you, the filmmakers.

 TERMS AND CONDITIONS